PHOTOGRAPH © KRISTY-ANNE GLUBISH/DESIGN PICS/CORBIS

 If the arguments cited in this article about workplace engagement are right, nonprofits’ values-rich identity should make the third sector the workplace of choice for all kinds of workers.
 We have mission and purpose at our core, we value the participation and engagement of our staff and constituents highly, we believe in equity and in each person having a voice, and we want to encourage fairness and collaboration—or do we?

 Jeavons suggested that nonprofits sometimes betrayed their stated values “like justice, human dignity and service” through their management practices.
-[See box for more specific descriptions of the higher expectations and standards that nonprofit workers have about their workplaces.
-These points can help you avoid the betrayal and disengagement that can result when workers feel their spirits violated.]
+See the box below for more specific descriptions of the higher expectations and standards that nonprofit workers have about their workplaces.
+These points can help you avoid the betrayal and disengagement that can result when workers feel their spirits violated.

 If the research cited in this article is right, our values-rich identity as nonprofits should make us the workplace of choice for people in every walk of life.
 We have mission and purpose at our core; we value the participation and engagement of our staff and constituents highly; we believe in equity and in each person having her own voice, we want to encourage fairness and collaboration–or do we?

 We would do well to consider carefully the steps that we can take to create the places in which we all long to work and to consider the barriers that stand in the way of our attracting and retaining staff with talent and commitment.

 1. Tom Terez’s book is 22 Keys to Creating a Meaningful Workplace.
 Holbrook, MA: Adams Media, 2000.